remp2020/pythia-tools/churn_prediction/README.md

 If you have some statistical background or if you're just curious, you can alter training parameters and test if your models perform better:

-- `--positive-event-lookahead`.
-Number of days to look ahead of pageview to see the resulting action during training (churn/renewal).
 - `--training-split-parameters`.
 JSON-representation of training configuration:
     - `split_type`.
 Defines how data is split for training/testing.
 Possible values are `time_based` and `random`.
 Defaults to `time_based`.
     - `split_ratio`.
 Defines a portion of data used for training and for testing.
 Possible value is any number within `0..1` interval.
 Defaults to `0.5`.